-- 1. Where a royalty return shows any underpayment of royalties, the Secretary-General must demand payment from the Contractor within 7 Days. - 2.
-If no payment is received, the Authority shall add the payment due to the next period of royalty collection. - 3.
-Proper measures shall be taken against Contractors who do not pay the underpaid
+1. Where a royalty return shows any underpayment of royalties, the Secretary-General must demand payment from the Contractor within 7 Days.

+2. If no payment is received, the Authority shall add the payment due to the next period of royalty collection.

+3. Proper measures shall be taken against Contractors who do not pay the underpaid royalty in due time.]

-Records and audit
+Section 4 Records and audit